ferrisgram/ferrisgram/src/ext/handlers/README.md

-# **FretGram**
+# **FerrisGram**
 ## **ext::handlers**
-This directory contains the handlers of the fretgram library which you can use to answer the updates.
+This directory contains the handlers of the ferrisgram library which you can use to answer the updates.

 ## **Contributing**
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.